 This way of working may not suit every business.
 Divide your tasks into 90 minute sessions each followed by a break.
 The idea is to work on a task for 90 minutes, giving 100% effort and then have a short break to recharge.

 This creates a routine for your workers, they are more likely to be productive for the full 90 minutes if they know they have a short break at the end of it.
-It would also decrease the changes of burnout.
+It would also decrease the chances of burnout.